Lokathor/lokathor.github.io/volatile/README.md

 > dereferenceable can be loaded from speculatively without a risk of trapping.
 > The number of bytes known to be dereferenceable must be provided in
 > parentheses.
 It is legal for the number of bytes to be less than the size of
-> the pointee type.
+> the pointe type.
 The nonnull attribute does not imply dereferenceability
 > (consider a pointer to one element past the end of an array), however
 > dereferenceable(<n>) does imply nonnull in addrspace(0) (which is the default
 > address space), except if the null_pointer_is_valid function attribute is